Muthenya/DearChild/DEAR CHILD.md

 No matter how much you save your talents, you'll never get a loan through them.
 So use them unsparingly.

 Dear Child,
-One of the key aspects of wisdom is persperctive.
+One of the key aspects of wisdom is perspective.

 Dear Child,
 The only way peace can be found through war is in death.